ThomasCanCode/cryptogirl_merch/README.md

-remember connection status or maybe ask browser onload, so user doesnt have to connect everytime calculate points system maybe check if wallet is valid before adding to database
+remember connection status or maybe ask browser onload, so user doesnt have to connect everytime calculate points system maybe check if wallet is valid before adding to database admin page to input total revenue amount and modify points for select users